NeatNerdPrime/puppet-resolv_conf/README.md

   - '9.9.9.9'
 ```

-### Specify a remote nameserver and use local domain for unqualified hostnames
+### Specify a remote name server and use local domain for unqualified hostnames

-The following configuration will configure a remote nameserver and use the name of the local domain when unqualified hostnames are queried.
+The following configuration will configure a remote name server and use the name of the local domain when unqualified hostnames are queried.

 ```puppet
 class { 'resolv_conf':